twitchax/blog/source/Azure-PowerShell-2018/index.md

 ### Problem: We believe Azure Powershell customers are frustrated by the rollup package because it is getting too big and unwieldy.

+**Invalidated**: customers are not frustrated by the number of modules or the size, in general, but they are frustrated by an inability to sift through the documentation and cmdlets to find the specific cmdlets they need.

 ### Problem: We believe Azure PowerShell customers encounter difficulty when using documentation in Azure PowerShell because: (a) bad in-product samples, (b) too many commands, (c) too flat of structure, (d) poor search capabilities, etc.

+**Validated**: customers generally report an inability to reach a workable solution in the product or documentation alone, and they typically go somewhere like Stack Overflow for quick solutions.

 * Most customers continue to use Google, then StackOverflow.
 * In-product documentation is lacking, leading to customers using Google, etc.